silvercircle/silvercircle.github.io/_posts/got/2017-09-13-what-we-know-about-got-season-8.md

   <br><br>
   The premiere of season 8 is still at least one year away, but a lot is already known about the final season that will bring everthing to an end.

-image: got/logo.png
+image:
+  source: got
-image_align: right
+  align: right
-image_width: 15%
+  width: 15%
-image_title: "GoT logo"
-image_link: 0
 disqus: 1
 share: 1
 ---